Trinity School Governors ensure the effective and successful leadership and governance of Trinity School.

 A list of current governors’ responsibilities can be found by clicking here.

 Nicola French (Foundation Governor)

 Nicola works as a part-time Human Resources Consultant for local schools.
 She is married to Ben and they have 2 daughters.
 Nicola is a member of the Resources Committee, with a focus on staff development, staff voice, CPD and appraisal and a subject focus on Co-curricular (excluding sport).
-Her four-year term of office will expire on 31 August 2017.
+Her term of office will expire on 31 August 2021.

 Lindsay Griffiths (Foundation Governor)

 Lindsay was appointed for a further four-year term from 1 September 2016 to 31 August 2020.
 Lindsay works part-time as a Modern Languages teacher and has three children.
 Lindsay is a member of the Education Committee, with a focus on Christian Ethos including Community Service and a subject focus on RE.